-There are quite a few exceptional buildings to see – so plan in a full day for getting to and visiting Strasbourg.
-Explore Petite France, or Ice Grande with the stunning Strasbourg Cathedral, and do a canal cruise afterwards.
+There are quite a few exceptional buildings to see – so plan a full day for getting to and visiting Strasbourg.
+Explore Petite France or Ice Grande with the stunning Strasbourg Cathedral, and do a canal cruise afterward.
 Pretty Colmar doesn’t disappoint and makes the best day trip from Strasbourg.

 Visit the Fontaine Constantin, admire the half-timbered houses, and – here is where Keyserager is different from the other villages in Alsace – stroll along the Weiss riverfront.